awslabs/kubeflow-manifests/website/content/en/blog/_index.md

 A curated list of blogs illustrating how to build flexible, scalable ML workflows on Kubernetes using AWS distribution of Kubeflow.
 Find case studies, use cases, best practices, benchmarks, and more.

+1. [Enabling hybrid ML workflows on Amazon EKS and Amazon SageMaker with one-click Kubeflow on AWS deployment](https://aws.amazon.com/blogs/machine-learning/enabling-hybrid-ml-workflows-on-amazon-eks-and-amazon-sagemaker-with-one-click-kubeflow-on-aws-deployment/) - In this blog, we discuss Kubeflow on AWS v1.6.1 features and highlight three important integrations that have been bundled on one platform to offer:
+* Infrastructure as Code (IaaC) one-click solution that automates the end-to-end installation of Kubeflow, including EKS cluster creation
+* Support for distributed training on Amazon SageMaker
+* Enhanced monitoring and observability for ML workloads using Amazon Managed Prometheus (AMP) and Amazon Managed Grafana

 1. [Build and deploy a scalable machine learning system on Kubernetes with Kubeflow on AWS](https://aws.amazon.com/blogs/machine-learning/build-and-deploy-a-scalable-machine-learning-system-on-kubernetes-with-kubeflow-on-aws/).
 This blog post is based on Kubeflow-1.4 and is listed here for educational purpose.
 AWS distribution of Kubeflow might have changed since then.
 We recommend to install the [latest version](http://localhost:1313/kubeflow-manifests/main/docs/deployment/prerequisites/).

 1. Find out how [Athenahealth uses Kubeflow on AWS](https://aws.amazon.com/blogs/machine-learning/build-repeatable-secure-and-extensible-end-to-end-machine-learning-workflows-using-kubeflow-on-aws/) to build and streamline an end-to-end data science workflow that preserves essential tooling, optimizes operational efficiency, increases data scientist productivity, and sets the stage for extending their ML capabilities more easily.